Research Policy Analysis and Coordination

 Etiologic agents are infectious agents such as viruses, bacteria, or fungi which cause diseases.
 Oncogenic viruses are tumor causing viruses.
 Research using these agents must be conducted under proper laboratory biosafety practices.
 The Centers for Disease Control (CDC) has published Biosafety in Microbiological and Biomedical Laboratories (BMBL) for working with infectious agents in various laboratory settings.

-Requirements for importation of etiologic agents are available from the CDC Etiologic Agent Import Permit Program (EAIPP).
+Requirements for importation of etiologic agents are available from the CDC Import Permit Program (IPP).
 This website includes links to regulations and guidance on:

 - Department of Transportation regulations for interstate shipping of hazardous materials (49 CFR Part 173);